EdwinVW/pitstop/README.md

 - MaintenanceJobPlanned
 - MaintenanceJobFinished

-Within this domain I've used a DDD approach.
+Within this bounded-context I've used a DDD approach.
 The Workshop Planning aggregate handles all commands and yields events that will then be published using the message-broker.

 Because this aggregate uses event-sourcing for persisting its state, every command that comes in is first transformed into an event that is handled by the aggregate.
 This will actually change the internal state of the aggregate.
 The state is persisted by storing the list of all events that occurred for 1 aggregate instance.
 When another command comes in for an aggregate instance (identified by its unique Id), all events are replayed and handled by the aggregate to return it to its former state.
 The aggregate offers a specific constructor that takes a list of events and replays them internally.